GTFO-Modding/GTDO/reference/datablocks/backup/chainedpuzzle.md

 ### UseRandomPositions - Boolean

 Whether to use random position for each scan.
-Usually set to `true`.&#x20;
+Usually set to `true`.

-By setting this field to `false`, the scan position for each puzzle would be **relatively static,** i.e. it's not static all the time.&#x20;
+By setting this field to `false`, the scan position for each puzzle would be **relatively static,** i.e. it's not static all the time.

 ### WantedDistanceFromStartPos - Single